acuminous/twiki-gherkish-feature-parser/README.md

 ## State Machine

 The parser uses a state machine which transitions between states in response to certain events.
 The event are determined by asking the current state whether it can handle a line of text from the feature specification.
 The state maintains a list of potential events, which it asks to handle the line of text.
-The first event that supports the line of text, will parse the text and dispatch the event data to the current state.
+The first event that supports the line of text will parse the text and dispatch the event data to the current state.
 If no event accepts the line of text, then a MissingEventHandler event is dispatched instead.

 When handling an event, the state may do one or more of the following